Tenant FAQs

 Can you hold a place before I apply?

 Yes but with restrictions.
 You must pay the security deposit.
 If you do not qualify, the security deposit is forfeited.
 The safer way to hold a property is to apply and qualify.
 Then, pay the deposit.
-In any case, we will not hold a property more than two weeks.
-Be prepared to pay rent no more than two weeks after the hold is placed.
+In any case, we will not hold a property for more than two weeks.
+Be prepared to pay rent no more than two weeks after your application is approved. -

-Do I pay first month’s rent and last month’s rent with my security deposit?
+Do I pay the first month’s rent and last month’s rent with my security deposit?

 First month rent and security deposit are required to move in.
-We do not collect last month rent until the last month of the lease.
+We do not collect last month's rent until the last month of the lease. -

 How old do you have to be to apply?